Venzory/Venzory/docs/architecture/TRANSACTION_BOUNDARIES_SUMMARY.md

 ## Conclusion

-The Remcura V2 project has **comprehensive transaction boundary coverage** for all critical multi-step operations:
+The Venzory project has **comprehensive transaction boundary coverage** for all critical multi-step operations:

 - ✅ **All identified operations use transactions**
 - ✅ **No missing transaction boundaries found**